 Even if it relates to the same type of equipment.

 Consider a leaking tank.
 The consequence of a leaking tank is severe if the tank contains a highly flammable liquid.
 But if the tank is full of potable water the consequence might not be of great concern.

 But what if the water is required for fire fighting?

-Same tank, same failure but now we might be more concerned.
+The same tank, the same failure but now we might be more concerned.
 We would not want to end up in a scenario of not being able to fight a fire because we had an empty tank due to a leak.

 Maintenance tasks should be developed for dominant failure modes only.
 Those failures that occur frequently and those that have serious consequences but are less frequent to rare.
 Avoid assigning maintenance to non-credible failure modes.
 And avoid analyzing non-credible failure modes.
 It eats up your scarce resources for no return.

-Good maintenance programs use the concept of risk to assess where to use our scare resources to get the greatest benefit.
+Good maintenance programs use the concept of risk to assess where to use our scarce resources to get the greatest benefit.
 The biggest return on our investment.

 A ‘part’ is usually a simple component, something that has relatively few failure modes.
 Some examples are the timing belt in a car, the roller bearing on a drive shaft, the cable on a crane.